JSchwehn/MediatorPattern/README.md

 Mediator Pattern
 ===============

-A simple implementation of the Mdeiator Pattern.
+A simple implementation of the Mediator Pattern.

 Just a small practice.
-But maybe it will help some to understand that pattern.
+But maybe it will help someone to understand the pattern.
--